Let’s begin with the obvious. It is going to be a huge challenge to get an exact number of rats in your house.

 If items are being chewed frequently, and you have noticed a significant increase in chewed items, you will have more rats in your home.

-It might be worth using rat poison too, but be sure to use rat poison responsibly!
+It might be worth using rat poison, but be sure to use it responsibly!
 Always catch the rats so they can’t escape after taking the bait.

 Rat poison can be hazardous, so use it wisely.